klowe27/mt-hood-snowpack/README.md

 ## Description

 This single-page app depicts the varying snowpack levels across years at Mt.
-Hood using the USDA SNOTEL data repository.
+Hood using USDA SNOTEL data.

 ## Setup/Installation Requirements

-* Clone this project with `git clone https://github.com/klowe27/mt-hood-snow`
+* Clone this project with `git clone https://github.com/klowe27/mt-hood-snowpack`
 * Run `npm install` to install dependencies
 * Run `npm run start` to build and serve the project
 * View the project in any browser at `http://localhost:8080/`